How soon after booking will I receive my travel documentation?

 In the UK: Report the loss or theft of your passport immediately to the police and the UK Passport Service (UKPS).

 Abroad: Report the loss or theft of your passport immediately to the local police, the British Foreign and Commonwealth Office (FCO) Consulate, Embassy or High Commission.
-You can find the details of your local FCO by calling 0845 850 2829 prior to departure, or by visiting www.fco.gov.uk.
+You can find the details of your local FCO by visiting www.fco.gov.uk.

 Documents to take to the airport